nnnarvaez/weku_explorer/README.md

-# Blockchain Explorer based on Steem-JS (For private steemd based Blockchains)
+# Blockchain Explorer for WEKU
-Steem explorer is a client-side block explorer for steem-like blockchains.
+A client-side block explorer for WEKU blockchains.
 It uses Steem-JS API to query users, posts, and transactions directly to the seed nodes.

 ![](https://images2.weku.io/DQmPwvwxgBER3zS82B7PtDYTM3tbiT3z5qQbNXB9eQ2kf2Q/image.png)

-## Config
+## Config (not needed unless you are porting to a different blockchain)
 Change the configuration file `src/config.js` with the symbols and rpc_node of the blockchain.

 ## Build Setup